HON 1XX Honors Transfer Credits (0 Credits)

-HON 210 Historic Preservation in the Global City: New York, Beijing, Shanghai (3 Credits)
+HON 210 Historic Preservation in the Global City (3 Credits)

-This inherently comparative course chronicles historic preservation in the skyscraper cities of New York, Beijing, and Shanghai after 1900.
-Students will evaluate the efforts undertaken in each city to preserve old buildings and neighborhoods, using successes and failures as windows into power, sustainability, and disenfranchised populations in the global city.
+This international and comparative course chronicles historic preservation in skyscraper cities after 1900.
+Students will evaluate the efforts undertaken in various cities to preserve old buildings and neighborhoods, using successes and failures as windows into power, sustainability, and disenfranchised populations in the global city.

 HON 220 Global Political Economy (3 Credits)